A Raspberry Pi build inside a Keytar case, hence the name πTar (pronounced pie-tar).

 While viewing and reading about Cyberpunk 2077 when a trailer came out in 2019, someone mentioned the concept of “rockers” as a class in the pen and paper RPG.

-I’m a fan of deckers in cyberpunk, and got the idea of playing a decker in an RPG who hides in plain sight as a musician with his deck disguised as the most 80s of instruments, a keytar.
+I’m a fan of deckers in cyberpunk fiction, and I got the idea of playing a decker in an RPG who hides in plain sight as a musician, his cyberdeck disguised as the most 80s of instruments, a keytar.
+When exfiltrating from a mid-city run, he blends into a crowd with his “instrument” as part of his disguise, perhaps even getting so cocky as to set up on an empty street corner to hide in plain sight while key-syncing to prerecorded music.

 I do like my electronics, and I have a 3D printer and modelling software for custom components, so, why the hell not?

-Right now it doesn’t do much more than exist as an odd raspberry pi casemod, but it is portable.
-Also, to fit with the theme, I have a belt amp that plugs into it (I had to add an adapter) for me to play MP3s out of it, so I guess it’s a really inefficient MP3 player, but it also fits the original concept.
+Right now it doesn’t do much more than exist as an odd raspberry pi casemod, but it is portable and connects to WiFi.
+Also, to fit with the theme, I have a belt amp that plugs into it for me to play MP3s out of it, so I guess it’s a really inefficient MP3 player, but it also fits the original concept.

 You can find the related blog posts logging my progress here: